ajc356/dsp/lessons/statistics/2-4-cohens_d.md

 The difference between average weight of first babies and non-first babies is relatively small, -0.089 which suggests first babies are maginally smaller than others.
-The difference between average pregnancy length in first babies and non-first babies is also relatively small, 0.029 which suggest first babies have a marginally larger pregnancy length than others.
+The difference between average pregnancy length in first babies and non-first babies is also relatively small, 0.029 which suggests first babies have a marginally longer pregnancy length than others.